Student visas and permits

 - Proof of living expenses: you need to have at least NZ$15,000 for one year or NZ$7,500 for one semester after you have paid your tuition fees.
 You can show this through:

 - A bank statement in your name only with three months of statements (we don’t accept a printout of a balance only); or

 - A completed sponsorship form (INZ1025) from a sponsor who is a NZ resident or citizen and who is your friend or relative; or

 - A Financial Undertaking form (INZ1014) filled out by the same person who completed one before you arrived in New Zealand.

 - Your passport – please ensure you have at least two blank pages left and that it will not expire in the next six months

 - Evidence of your previous academic performance (including English language courses, foundation courses, high school and other tertiary study).
 This includes transcripts, results notices and/or copies of certificates of completion.

-- A recent passport size photograph (write your full name on the back).
+- Two recent passport size photograph (write your full name on the back).

 - Evidence of where you currently live in Auckland (a physical address and not a PO Box number).
 You can show this through: